 Research in the Computational Biology Section involves the application and development of advanced methods for analysis of genetic, genomic, and metabolomics data as well as applications of those methods to new datasets and data types.
-As part of data analysis and interpretation activities we are responsible for gathering and managing the data, performing initial quality control, and integrating data sources with data analysis tools across the DMPI research spectrum.
-The Section of Computational Biology includes the PEDIGENE® shared resource which provides a sophisticated database and associated software that integrates data from clinical and laboratory sources.
+As part of data analysis and interpretation activities, we are responsible for gathering and managing the data, performing initial quality control, and integrating data sources with data analysis tools across the DMPI research spectrum.
+The Section of Computational Biology includes the DMPI Informatics Core that is available for collaboration on complex projects integrating multiple ‘omics modalities in cross-sectional or longitudinal settings.
+The core houses a DMPI designed and maintained database, PEDIGENE®, that facilitates data analysis.
 This integrative approach allows us to work in teams, bringing together experts in different areas and challenging us to learn new science that often requires development of new quantitative methods.

 Our research focuses on identifying the best computational models for the underlying molecular physiology of human disease.
 We have extensive experience in developing quantitative genetic models of human disease.
 These investigations often involve extensive simulation studies for which we have developed robust software.
 We are extending methods development and evaluation to other ‘omics areas with a particular emphasis on multivariate data, such as that produced in metabolomics or gene expression experiments.
 The scope and throughput of genetics data has increased rapidly with the advent of next-generation sequencing technologies.
 We are actively involved in evaluation of statistical methods for multiple types of genetic sequence data to provide high confidence in the results of our ongoing analyses.